devitrylouis/devitrylouis.github.io/_pages/about.md

 In this blog, you will find some publications and blogposts I wrote for myself and others.
 Most of these posts are inspired from my AI master and personal research.
 Altogether, it is a summary of personal projects, research, lecture notes and online content.

+Current status of this blog:
+- I spent most of my master working on it to compile notes from courses / projects / research.
 Some of them are very much of a work in progress (marked with *).
 They are updated on a daily basis, so stay tuned 📣
+- In the following year, I did a 6 months internship and joined as a permanent member TheraPanacea.
+I devoted most of my Math / CS learning journey there: industry research and development, production environment,
+- As of July 2020, I decided to go back to this website and share it.
+After some thorough cleaning of past posts, I will add new ones more specific to what I learn since my Master.

 | Vision | Natural Language Processing | Networks science |
 |:---------------------------:|:-------------------------------:|:-------------------------------:|